What is Penetration Testing (VAPT)?

-Network penetration testing is focused on the services running on the network and is primarily concerned with vulnerabilities at the operating system layer and common software (e.g. NIST CPE) of the target hosts and devices.
+Network penetration testing helps customers identify vulnerable services running on the network and is primarily concerned with vulnerabilities at the operating system layer and common software (e.g. NIST CPE) of the target hosts and devices.
 Regular network penetration testing helps identify weaknesses that can be exploited in a cyber attack.

 What is included in application penetration testing?

 Application testing is focused on mobile and web application security and functionalities of the application (including web API servers for mobile apps) and is primarily concerned with application layer vulnerabilities, especially the OWASP Top Ten Web Application Security Risks and OWASP Mobile Top 10, including cross-site scripting, SQL injection and other security issues.
 Our team of security experts will also find flaws in the business logic and look for ways to bypass authorization controls in the mobile and web app.

 Besides identifying exploitable vulnerabilities, the team assesses the mobile and web applications and evaluates the information security controls implemented for protecting data and securing transactions.